jomazu/academic-jomazu-blog/content/tutorials/elixir_fundamentals/create_new_project.md

 ---

-## Create a New Project
+## New Project
-Create a new Elixir project using:
+Create a new Elixir project using.

 ```bash
 $ mix new (project_name)